07:30 Friday 15.9.2017

 Later that evening I was back in a four person room on the Neurology ward.

 Sunday they started to clean me up, removing unnecessary cannulas.
 Some years ago I did the MCA Ships’ Captains’ Medical Certificate, and part of this involved learning how to insert catheters, using prosthetics.
-I was out for the count when mine went in, but I was certainly awake when it came out and it feels - odd, a very strange sensation indeed.
+This time around I was out for the count when mine went in, but I was certainly awake when it came out and it feels - odd, a very strange sensation indeed.
 Not painful, but uncomfortable and peeing afterwards is a sensitive affair and guys, you’ll probably want to sit down for the first 20 or so pees as you’re not really sure what’s going on down there.

 I’d had a bed bath and was sat in a chair reading a book when my girlfriend arrived, which cheered her up no end.